Lesbian literature: 2000s

 The 1990s represented a turning point for young adult novels that explored lesbian issues, and since 2000, a flood of such books has reached the market.
 The public attitude towards lesbian themes in young adult literature has grown more accepting.

 In the past, most books portrayed gay people as "living isolated lives, out of context with the reality of an amazingly active community."
 Today, books also show gay characters not as stigmatized and separate.

 In 2000, the School Library Journal included Annie on My Mind in its list of the top 100 most influential books of the century.

 Eileen Myles, a self-described "lesbian poet", published 'Cool for You' at the turn of the century.
 The novel explores a fictionalized version of Eileen's working-class childhood and young adulthood as a lesbian in Cambridge, Massachusetts.
 The novel deals with themes of sexuality, gender, class, family, death, and addiction.

 A popular young adult novel of 2012, The Miseducation of Cameron Post by Emily M. Danforth, tells the story of a 12-year-old girl who is sent to a de-gaying camp in Montana.
-In 2016, principal photography began on a film adaptation.
+A film adaptation was made in 2018.

 There are fewer books about female homosexuality than male homosexuality, and even fewer books on bisexuality are published.
 Despite the fact that availability of books with teen lesbian and bisexual themes has increased since the 1960s, books with non-white characters are still difficult to find.
 One exception is the 2021 young adult novel, Last Night at the Telegraph Club, which describes the coming-of-age of a teenage daughter of Chinese immigrants in 1950's San Francisco.